alexodwright/git-workshop/git-tutorial-1.md

 - We didn't type `+` so where did this come from?
 	1. This is Git telling us that the difference between the version it has tracked and the state it is right now, is the addition of the line `Some more text`.
 	2. Git works on tracking a line by line difference so it relays added lines with `+` and removed lines with `-`.
 If we change a line it treats it as us removing the line, then adding a new line with the changes we made.
-- If we now check the status of our repository:
+- If we now check the status of our repository using `git status`:
 ```zsh
 On branch master